walker233/auroraForecaster/README.md

 From there you will need to create a skill invocation name, and at least 1 intent named GetForecastIntent that takes 5 numbers associated to zip codes.
 You will additionally have to map the Alexa Skill back to an endpoint that uses your Lambda ID for the deployed skills.

+After you have created the skill, you will need to take it's endpoint and update the APP_ID in index.js with the Alexa Skill ID listed as "Your Skill ID".
+Update your lambda function and redploy your code for use.